Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/grammar.tem.md

 RECITALS

-Whereas, The Regents has an assignment of title to the invention entitled “{{invention}}” (the “Invention”), as described in The Regents' Case No. {{caseNumber}}, invented by {{inventor}}, Ph.D., employed by the University of California, Davis and to the patents and patent applications under Patent Rights as defined below, which are directed to the Invention;
+Whereas, The Regents has an assignment of title to the invention entitled “{{patentTitle1}}” (the “Invention”), as described in The Regents' Case No. {{caseNumber}}, invented by {{inventor}}, Ph.D., employed by the University of California, Davis and to the patents and patent applications under Patent Rights as defined below, which are directed to the Invention;

 Whereas, The Regents and Licensee entered into a Confidentiality Agreement (UC Agreement Control No. {{controlNumber}}) effective {{effectiveDate}} (“Confidentiality Agreement”), for the purpose of allowing Licensee to evaluate its interest in a license agreement covering the Invention;